KmuaCS/KmuaCS/README.md

 ## Objective

-My journey has led to proficient academic knowledge and technical skills in Security Information and Event Management (SIEM), Network Protocols and Log Analysis.
+Through rigorous academic and practical learning, I have developed proficient knowledge and technical skills in the critical domains of Security Information and Event Management (SIEM), Network Protocols, and Log Analysis.
 I am eager to leverage this expertise as a security analyst to identify and mitigate threats for an organization's cybersecurity efforts.

 ## Skills